 During the past several months we’ve collected data regarding Ad-Block software (extensions or dedicated browser) use.
 We used some publicly available code examples you can easily find online, and refined it with in-house development tools to make it more reliable, and to avoid false positives, including bots and automated browsers.
 Without further ado, let’s see the results!

 AdBlocker Usage – All Platforms Combined

-In this chart you can see all data combined, regardless of the underlying technology / platform.
-From this, on average, about 36% of all our visitors use some form of Ad Blocking technology, be it in the form of extension (add-on or plugin), or as a native browser with built-in and active ad-blocking support.
+In this chart you can see the all data combined, regardless of the underlying technology / platform.
+From this, on average, about 36% of all our visitors use some form of ad blocking technology, be it in the form of an extension (add-on or plugin), or as a native browser with a built-in and active ad blocking support.

 This number is definitely not negligible, certainly not what would we (publishers) like it to be, but — it is what it is.
 It could be far worse, though.